-There are seven “I will” promises made by God in the passage given above.
-Seven things that God said that He would do for the Israelites in Egypt.
-God will also do these seven things for us today to free us from our own captivities, if we will seek Him.
+There are seven “I will” promises made by God to His people here, seven things that God said He would do for the Israelites in Egypt.
+The Lord will also do each of these seven things for us today to free us from our own captivities, if we will seek Him.

 First, God says that he will bring us out from under the burdens we are facing.
-For the Israelites, it was a burden of extreme hardship and slavery.
-For us today, it can be any kind of burden that the Lord will lift from us.
-Jesus said that his yoke is easy and burden light (Matthew 11:30).
-We can exchange our heavy burdens for the light burden of the Lord.
-Jesus also expressed his desire that we, his followers, be at peace.
+For the Israelites, it was extreme hardship and slavery.
+For us today, it can be any kind of weight that the Lord will help lift from us.
+Jesus said that His yoke is easy and burden light (Matthew 11:30), so we can exchange our oppression for the much lighter burden of the Lord.
+Jesus also expressed His desire that we, His followers, be at peace.
 It is hard to be at true peace unless the hand of God is present to begin lifting away and lightening the things that are holding us down.

 God told the Israelites that he will deliver them from slavery.
-Many of us are also enslaved, but to an addiction or an unbreakable habit, rather than a human master.
-These burdens can greatly degrade the quality of our lives and the lives of those around us, even bringing us to the point of death or incarceration.
-The Lord has said that he will free us from our addictions if we surrender to Him and turn our will and our lives over to his care.
-This is the basis of many successful recovery programs, as God does for us what we cannot do for ourselves.
+Many of us are also enslaved, but to an addiction, condition, or an unbreakable habit, rather than a human master.
+These burdens can greatly degrade the quality of our lives and the lives of those around us, bringing some of us to the point of loneliness, death, or incarceration.
+The Lord has said that He will free us from our addictions if we surrender to Him and turn our will and our lives over to his care.
+This is the basis of many successful recovery programs, as God begins to do for us what we have not been able to do for ourselves.

 Third, God says that he will redeem the Israelites with an outstretched arm and with great acts of judgement.
-In Moses’ case, the acts of judgement were terrible plagues against the Pharaoh and his followers, forcing their hand to bring the Israelites’ freedom.
-In our case today, the greatest act of judgement was against Jesus on the cross, bearing the penalty and curse of our sins for us.
-This was the ultimate act of redemption, sealed once and for all when Jesus arose from the dead and ascended to the Father’s right hand in heaven.
-Jesus bore all of our judgement through this loving and sacrificial act, asking only that we place our faith in Him.
+In Moses’ case, the acts of judgment were terrible plagues against the Pharaoh and his supporters, forcing their hand to deliver the Israelites to freedom.
+In our case, the greatest act of judgment was against Jesus on the cross, where He bore the penalty and curse of our sins for us.
+This was the ultimate act of love and redemption, sealed once and for all when Jesus arose from the dead, later ascending to be at the Father’s right hand in heaven.
+Jesus bore ALL of our painful judgment through His loving and sacrificial act, asking only that we place our faith in Him.

 Fourth, the Lord told the Israelites that he would take them to be his people.
-When we express faith in Jesus and become his follower, we also become one of his people, part of his church.
-He is our God, and we know him as the One who delivered us from the burden of our sin.
-We seek Him daily and allow his Holy Spirit to work within us to improve our character and replace our sinful nature with a godly one.
-He places his divine nature within us through his Holy Spirit, and this becomes true gold in our lives.
-Day by day, he works within us to make us more like Him and to also forgive all of our sins and shortcomings, only asking that as we repent, we forgive the sins and shortcomings of those around us.
-The Lord guides us and leads us to do good works for him, and to be part of the hands and feet of Christ on this earth.
+When we express faith in Christ to become his follower, we become one of His people, His bride, the universal church.
+He is our God, and we know Him.
+We seek Him daily to allow the Holy Spirit to work within us to improve our character and to replace our sinful nature with a godly one.
+His divinity within us, the Holy Spirit, becomes the true gold in our lives.
+The Lord guides us and leads us to do good works for Him and to be part of the hands and feet of Christ on earth.

-Finally, one day when we are ready to pass from this life to the next, he promises to bring us with Him to a good land, to live with and worship Him forever.
+And one day, when we are ready to pass from this life to the next, He promises to bring us with Him to a good land, to live with and experience His loving wonders forever.

-What wonderful promises he gave to the Israelites then, and what wonderful promises he gives to us, today!
+What promises he gave to the Israelites then, and what wonderful promises he gives to us today!

-But as day to day life is often not easy for us now, the fulfillment of his promises to the Israelites in Egypt did not come easily and without times of crisis and doubt for them.
-As Moses unveiled God’s plan of freedom to the people, the Pharaoh pushed back harshly, and life became even more difficult for the Israelites for a season.
-The people and even Moses began to doubt whether or not God would come through on his promises.
+But just as day to day life is not often easy for us, the fulfillment of God’s promises to the Israelites in Egypt did not come easily or without times of crisis and doubt for them.
+After Moses unveiled God’s plan of freedom to the people, the Pharaoh pushed back harshly, and life became even more difficult for them for a season.
+The people and even Moses himself began to question whether or not God would actually follow through on His promises.

 9 Moses spoke thus to the people of Israel, but they did not listen to Moses, because of their broken spirit and harsh slavery.
 Exodus 6:9 ESV

-Like for us today, things often become darker before the dawn as fresh light breaks forth.
-Days of breakthrough often follow days of setbacks.
-But God is faithful, and if we stay the course and stick by Him in faith, he will see us through even the most difficult of trials.
+Like today, things often become darker just before the dawn as fresh light is about to spring forth.
+Days of breakthrough and progress can be followed by days of setbacks.
+But God IS faithful.
+If we stay the course and stick with Him in faith, He will see us through even the most difficult of trials.